peterruler/mongo-arm/README.md

 # Mongodb & Mongoose Nodejs Backend on ARM Processors

+# Demo
+- The Rest Server is no longer Online on [https://keepitnative.xyz](https://keepitnative.xyz).
+- Please use the server on your local computer

 # Description

 - This is a Nodejs mongodb REST backend that uses docker / docker compose and shows optional deployment to oracle free tier cloud server